 - The program for any application by an ensemble must consist entirely of works written for the full ensemble.
 Such program may not include any works written for fewer performers than the full ensemble.

 - For an instrumentalist or singer with pianist to qualify as a duo, piano parts may not be orchestral reductions, piano arrangements or adaptations.

 - Solo applicants with collaborative pianists (accompanists) may include works with arranged piano parts or orchestral reductions (opera arias, movements from instrumental concertos, etc.) Applicants in this category may also program solo, unaccompanied works.

 - The PCS reserves the right to reject an application for inadequate program quality, for failure to meet the program requirements, or for any reason it determines that an applicant has not met the standards of the Pittsburgh Concert Society Major Artist Auditions.

 - Applicants will be notified of any issues that may cause a submitted program to be rejected, and, time allowing, will be given the opportunity to submit a revised program.

-- Winners receive a recital performance opportunity and an honorarium as outlined below.
+- Winners receive a concert performance opportunity and an honorarium as outlined below.

-- Winning soloists and ensembles will perform their programs—two winners per recital—on one of three Major Artist Recitals scheduled for the following autumn.
+- Pandemic circumstances allowing, winning soloists and ensembles will perform their programs—two winners per recital—on one of three Major Artists Recitals scheduled for the following autumn.

 Questions or requests for additional information may be submitted by email to email@example.com.